xiaolei-lab/SIMER/README.md

 ## Generate phenotype controlled by QTNs subject to Geometric distribution
 **[back to top](#contents)**

 ***Geom***etric distribution is the probability of success for the first time obtained only after K trials among the N Bernoulli trials. ***Geom***etric distribution can be used as a QTN effect distribution.
-Phenotype controlled by QTNs subject to ***Geom***etric distribution in single trait simulation is displayed as follows:
+Phenotype controlled by QTNs subject to ***Geom***etric distribution in single-trait simulation is displayed as follows:

 ```r
 # Generate annotation simulation parameters